ConservationInternational/trends.earth/docs/source/about/development.rst

 sure to use development version numbers (odd version numbers).

-If you are making a new release of the plugin, and want to upload ALL of the GEE scripts at once (this is necessary whenenever the plugin version number changes), run::
+If you are making a new release of the plugin, and want to upload ALL of the GEE scripts at once (this is necessary whenever the plugin version number changes), run::

    invoke tecli-publish